Workplace Harassment Quiz Answers: Check Your Knowledge

 Answer: False.
 Employers may still be liable for harassment that occurred in the workplace, even if they take corrective action afterward.

-8. Multiple Choice: Where can employees report incidents of workplace harassment?
+8. Where can employees report incidents of workplace harassment?
+Choose as many as applicable.

 a) Social media